How To Build a Remote Work Strategy for Modern Teams

 Related: How We Work Now: 5 Keys to Remote Leadership

-Company culture will remain the bridge connecting workers and inspiring teams, so tend to yours often.
-Establish policies and processes that support virtual work so that everyone feels included.
-And provide the tools and training to help everyone—both in-person and remote—work smoothly together.
+Remote work strategies establish policies and processes that support virtual work so that everyone feels included.
+They provide the tools and training to help everyone—both in-person and remote—work smoothly together.

-You can see more of what’s coming down the road by visiting reputable information hubs like the Upwork Resource Center.
+You can see more of what’s coming by visiting reputable information hubs like the Upwork Resource Center.
 There, you’ll find thought leadership, guides, and research to help keep your remote work strategy relevant and effective.

 Implementing effective remote work strategies with Upwork

-Upwork can help you access skilled professionals ready to implement your remote work strategies on your terms.
-You choose the exact expert you need.
-Then you choose how you want to work with them.
+Upwork can help you access skilled independent professionals ready to help you design and implement your remote work strategy on your terms.
+Start by choosing the exact expert you need, then how you want to work with them.
 You could book a consultation, buy a prepackaged project, or contract an expert for a specific project.

-An added bonus is that these on-demand professionals are used to working remotely.
-So, they may offer insights and tips that enable you to create the best remote experience for your teams.
+An added bonus is that these professionals are used to working remotely.
+They may offer insights and tips that enable you to create the best remote work experience for your teams.